Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 Which Visa Is Better?

-Spouse Visa Is Better If:
+Choose a Spouse Visa If:

 You are married to a Japanese citizen